SAP/spartacus-docs/_pages/fsa/features/dynamicforms/core/pre-populate-field.md

    },
 ```

-## How does this work?
+## How Does This Work?

-For every object that we want to offer for pre-populate functionality, we define one service that will take the field name from the JSON definition and return the field value from the state object.
+For every object that you want to offer for the prepopulate functionality, you need to define one service that will take the field name from the JSON definition and return the field value from the state object.
 All services will implement the same interface with the dedicated method for value extraction, so they can be invoked in a generic way.

 User resolver